floragunncom/search-guard-kibana-plugin/README.md

 ### Development tips

+  - Use [NVM](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js.

   - Comment `/plugins` in Kibana .eslintignore file to make the eslint working in your IDE.

 ### Integration tests